Questions asked over Davenport's communication involving Hesco barrier breach

 The first sign of concern TV6 found was communicated by the performing arts supervisor, a position within Davenport Parks and Recreation Department.
 The email was sent at 1:20 p.m., the day before the barrier broke and came after a request from Public Works asking for help with sandbagging.
 The subject line of the email was “FLOOD EMERGENCY”.
 In the body of the email, the supervisor writes “floor [sic] waters are rising more rapidly than predicted and the Hesco barrier walls downtown are subject to waters overflowing them.”

-During a news conference the next morning, 5.5 hours before the barrier failed, the city did not use the words “flood emergency” when discussing the situation, but did address how they were handling the rising Mississippi River.
+During a news conference the next morning, 5.5 hours before the barrier failed, the city did not use the words “flood emergency” when discussing the situation but did address how they were handling the rising Mississippi River.

 "We have never had them up for this length of time but we are adding sandbags in behind them to reinforce them so we are beefing it up in addition to adding to the top,” Public Works Director Nicole Gleason said.